leezer3/OpenBVE-Documentation-Hugo/content/en/trains/xml/sound/_index.md

 The **\<Apply>** child-node, containing the sound to be played when the notch is changed to a notch greater than zero, but less than maximum.

+The **\<ApplyFast>** child-node, containing the sound to be played once for each notch when the notch is increased in a single continuous motion to any value below the maximum notch.

 The **\<Maxiumum>** child-node, containing the sound to be played when the handle is increased to the maximum notch.

+The **\<Decrease>** child-node, containing the sound to be played when the handle setting is decreased to a notch greater than zero.

+The **\<DecreaseFast>** child-node, containing the sound to be played once for each notch when the notch is decreased in a single continuous motion to any value above zero.

 ## <a name="reverser"></a>■ 10.
 Reverser Sounds